kmlawson/history-of-history-in-east-asia/seminars.md

 8. Chaffee, John.
 ‘The Rise and Regency of Empress Liu (969—1033)’. *Journal of Song-Yuan Studies*, no. 31 (2001): 1–25.
 9. McMahon, Keith.
 ‘Women Rulers in Imperial China’. *NAN NÜ* 15, no. 2 (1 January 2013): 179–218.
 10. Li, Wai-yee. *The Readability of the Past in Early Chinese Historiography* (P).
 Ch 2 Signs and Causality section 'Women' pp147-160
+11. Wang, Robin R. *Images of Women in Chinese Thought and Culture* (2003)  Ch 33 Women in the Standard Histories

 ### Further Reading